leestott/multi_workflow_foundrylocal_devui/README.md

 # Multi-Agent Workflow with Foundry Local

-A multi-agent workflow application that demonstrates how to build AI-powered planning and research agents using Azure AI Foundry Local and the Agent Framework.
+A multi-agent workflow application that demonstrates how to build AI-powered planning, research, and advisor agents using Azure AI Foundry Local and the Agent Framework.

 ## Overview

-This solution implements a collaborative workflow between two specialized AI agents:
+This solution implements a collaborative workflow between three specialized AI agents:
 - **Planning Agent**: Generates structured plans based on user requirements
 - **Research Agent**: Expands and analyzes topics based on the planner's output
+- **Advisor Agent**: Synthesizes the plan and research into a final, well-structured recommendation for the user

-The agents work together through a concurrent workflow pattern, enabling sophisticated AI-powered task automation.
+The agents work together through a sequential workflow pattern (Plan → Research → Advisor), enabling sophisticated AI-powered task automation and comprehensive recommendations.

 ## What is Foundry Local?